kubeedge/community/sig-robotics/proposal/Offline Visual Navigation without Metric Map/Offline Visual Navigation without Metric Map.md

 ## Goals

 For developers and end users, the goals of this project are:
-- Building a navigation system with only visual input and without metric maps.
-The policy is trained by directly learning from real-world offline datasets that does not suffer from any sim-to-real gap.
+- Building a image-goal conditioned visual navigation system with only visual input and without metric maps.
+The models are trained by directly learning from real-world offline datasets that does not suffer from any sim-to-real gap.
-- Enabling the system to be low-cost by using purely vision input for supporting neural topological SLAM, and can be easily integrated into an instruction-followed navigation tasks by grounding the languages on the visual semantics similar to LM-Nav [5].
+- The system can be easily integrated into an instruction-followed navigation tasks by grounding the languages on the visual semantics similar to LM-Nav [5].
-- Enabling the system to be robust to the OOD observations induced by illumination and scenario changes and accumulative error issues using the proposed self-correcting method so as to achieve long-horizon navigation with little human intervention during the process.
+- The system can be robust to the OOD observations induced by illumination and scenario changes and accumulative error issues using the proposed self-correcting method so as to achieve long-horizon navigation with little human intervention during the process.
 - Providing an offline dataset collection method to enable the users to finetune on the new environments.
 Meanwhile, curating a large real-world trajectory dataset collected from diverse end devices in different scenarios, with different illuminations and seasons, and on different robots, which is absent in the current open-source datasets and is important to facilitate the models to be more generalized and robust.

 ## Proposals